tpank/cmpossl/fuzz/README.md

     fuzz/helper.py $FUZZER

 where $FUZZER is one of the executables in `fuzz/`.
-It will until run until you stop it.
+It will run until you stop it.

 If you get a crash, you should find a corresponding input file in `fuzz/corpora/$FUZZER-crash/`.